lawnstarter/react-native-picker-select/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: Bug report
+name: 🐛 Bug Report
-about: Create a report to help us improve
+about: Report a reproducible bug or regression.

 ---

-### YOU MUST FILL OUT THE ENTIRE BUG REPORT
+### YOU MUST FILL OUT EVERY SECTION.
+INCOMPLETE BUG REPORTS WILL BE CLOSED.

 **Describe the bug**<br />
 A clear and concise description of what the bug is.